karenzhao35/Fitness-Tracker/README.md

 Workout on 2023-08-08 removed.

 # Phase 4: Task 3
 One improvement of this code would be the simplification of the meal and workout classes.
 Instead of having a date and an ArrayList of logs, I could implement a HashMap, using the date as a key.
-This would eliminate the need of said classes, allowing the AllWorkout and AllMeals classes to contain the newly implemented HashMaps.
+This would eliminate the need for said classes, allowing the AllWorkout and AllMeals classes to contain the newly implemented HashMaps.

 Furthermore, I would improve the cohesion of my program.
 For instance, the FitnessInterface class handles the sidebar, menu bar, and all the buttons associated with it.
 I realize now that all of these components could be refactored into separate classes, all instantiated in the FitnessInterface class.
 In general, the classes in my program handle the actions incited by the buttons, but these functionalities should be separated into another class.
 Moreover, the main FitnessInterface frame is passed throughout the entire GUI to refresh with any change of the data.
 This could be avoided by improving my type hierarchy or implementing a design pattern, such as the observer pattern.